pink88/Tuiss2HA/README.md

 ## Troubleshooting ##
 - If the blind is slow to respond, failing to connect, it will usually be due to signal strength. -60dBm or higher is Excellent -61 to -75 dBm is Good, -76 dbM to -90 dBm is Weak and below -90 dBm is Very Weak.
-Improving this with more or closer Bluetooth adapter/proxies.
+Improve this with more or closer Bluetooth adapter/proxies.
 - If you are getting errors when adding a blind, some users report that removing Shelly Bluetooth proxies resolves the issue.
 This appears to be a limitation of how Home Assistant decides which proxy to use and sometimes selects the Shelly proxy which cannot retain the active connection required by this integration.

 ## Limitations ##
-1. *Setting the top and bottom thresholds of the blind* - you still need to pair with and use the Tuiss Smartview app to set these values for older blind models.
+1. *Setting the top and bottom thresholds of the blind* - you may still need to pair with and use the Tuiss Smartview app to set these values for older blind models.
 2. *Real-time blind positioning* - only works after the first use as this initial run is required to calibrate the speed of your blind motor.
-I have tested this integration with HAOS installed on a Raspberry Pi 4B and the built-in Bluetooth module did not work.
-I had to use a few ESP32 devices with Bluetooth proxy software installed using the excellent ESPHome (See [this link](https://esphome.io/components/bluetooth_proxy.html))